driesceuppens/Avrae_things/projects/paladin/README.md

 - Ancients
 	- channel
-		- nature's wrath: not begun
+		- nature's wrath: working on it
-		- turn the faithless: not begun
+		- turn the faithless: Waiting for feaure.
   - Undying Sentinel: Not begun.
   - Elder champion: not begun
 - Concuest